 When to install VMware vSphere tools on the platform layer

-If the OS was created on a different hypervisor than vSphere, install the VMware vSphere software on the platform layer, along with App Layering tools and App Layering agent (if the agent is required).
+If the OS was created on a hypervisor other than vSphere, install the VMware vSphere software on the platform layer.
+Also, install the App Layering agent and OS Machine Tools.
 You need:

 Access to the VMware hypervisor software installer

-App Layering Agent and PowerShell Snap-in, if using a Script as part of the connector configuration: As part of the connector configuration, if you include a script to run on the newly published layered image, you will need the App Layering agent and PowerShell Snap-in installed and running.
+App Layering Agent and PowerShell Snap-in, if using a Script as part of the connector configuration: If you include a script to run on layered images, make sure the App Layering agent and PowerShell Snap-in are running.

 You need these connector configurations to create layers and publish layered images to machine creation:

-Machine Creation for vSphere connector configuration(s): Supplies the appliance with the credentials it needs to publish layered images to a specific machine creation location.
+Machine Creation for vSphere connector configuration: Supplies the appliance with the credentials it requires to publish to a machine creation location.